-Apical, Inc. ("Apical") is planning to operate a Cultivation, and Product Manufacturing Marijuana Establishment in Chicopee and a Retail Marijuana Establishment in Easthampton.
-Apical's Retail Marijuana Establishment operations will be compliant with all regulations outlined in 935 CMR 500.000 and 935 CMR 502.000 et. seq. ("the Regulations") and any other requirements or sub-regulatory guidance issued by the Massachusetts Cannabis Control Commission ("CNB") or any other regulatory agency.
+Apical, Inc. ("Apical") is planning to operate an Adult-Use and Medical-Use Cultivation and Product Manufacturing Marijuana Establishment in Chicopee and a Retail Marijuana Establishment in Easthampton.
+This policy and procedure summarizes our Personnel Manual (Including Background Checks) for our facilities.
+This plan is compliant with 935 CMR 500.000, 935 CMR 501.000 and 935 CMR 502.000 ("the Regulations").

+Apical is committed to being compliant with the Regulations and any other requirements or sub-regulatory guidance issued by the Massachusetts Cannabis Control Commission ("CNB" or "the Commission") or any other regulatory agency.